actsl/kiss_sdl/README.md

 ===========

 KISS is an acronym and software development approach that means "Keep It Small and Simple".
 Sometimes all the user interaction is GUI, so GUI is very general.
-Certainly there are immense number of ways how a developer may want to do it.
+Certainly there are an immense number of ways how a developer may want to do it.
 Having everything ready made is thus not a good idea, except for some special cases.
 The solution is to make GUI toolkit general, but small and simple, so that for basic purposes it